julioterra/Spacebrew-Chrome-URL-Launcher/README.md

 Here is are a few query string samples, along with what they mean:

-1. Query string that starts up the URL launcher by settings url_launcher=true, sets the current tab to active by setting active=true.
+1. Query string that starts up the URL launcher by settings url_launcher=true.
 This only works if you are using a spacebrew server that is running on your localhost, as this is the default behavior when a server is not specified in the query string.
 ```
-[ANY URL]?url_launcher=true&active=true&
+[ANY URL]?url_launcher=true&fullscreen=true&
 ```

 2. Query string that starts up the URL launcher by settings url_launcher=true, sets the current tab to active by setting active=true, sets the hostname of the Spacebrew servers by setting server=serverName, tells the app NOT to go to fullscreen with go_fullscreen=false, and sets keep_tabs=true so that the app will keep inactive tabs open and let users navigate away from the active tab.